 However with Somerset’s army already sitting at the doorstep and King Henry for the moment in safety, all is not likely to be so straight forward for Trebian and the Yorkist ambitions.

 What bothered Somerset most was the presence of foreign mercenaries on English soil, was Edward already back in the country?
-It was a matter of urgency to restore confidence by quickly retaking Piggy Longton and then ensuring that Henry was safely returned to London, before Edward got there.
+It was a matter of urgency to restore confidence by quickly retaking Piggy Longton and then ensuring that Henry was safely returned to London, before Edward could get there first.

-A collection of Piggy Longton related previous posts.
+A collection of Piggy Longton related earlier posts.
 LINK

 My sister webspace COMMANDERS is being re-configured to showcase various figure and boardgame systems that I am enjoying and give a flavour of where current ongoing projects are up to.
 Link.